andersonfrailey/UBI_LaTex/paper.md

 \section{Tax and Welfare/Transfer Repeal with UBI for 18 Plus}
 In this section we provide a basic income to individuals $18$ and older.
 Shrinking the targeted population allows for a larger UBI -- \$\exaa{}instead of the \$\dxaa{} outlined in section five.\ospc As in section five, this UBI is taxed and is ultimatley revenue neutral.

 With the introduction of a \$\exaa{}UBI, most tax units see a rise in tax liability and marginal tax rates.
-As with the initial UBI policy though, there are a small number of tax-units who actually saw their total liability decrease $\$1,436$ on average.
+As with the initial UBI policy though, there are a small number of tax-units who actually saw their total liability decrease \alert{[MACRO]} $\$1,436$ on average.
 This is again likely due to the removal of taxable Social Security benefits from these tax units, as on average they received $\$41,117$ compared to $\$18,611$ in UBI.\ospc

 \begin{figure}[H]
 \centering